 - Preservative chemicals used in some cosmetics and medicines, and other consumer products like as dishwashing soap and laundry softeners

 It is a byproduct of combustion and so is also found in:

 - Cigarette smoke.

 - Emissions from gas stoves and kerosene space heaters.

 How Much Formaldehyde Is In Bamboo Flooring?

 Despite formaldehyde being classed as a V.O.C (Volatile Organic Compound), it is only dangerous when found in high levels.
 Most high quality bamboo flooring brands contain little or no formaldehyde in their floors.
 These floors meet the most strict indoor off gassing standard in the world, called CARB Phase II, requires a formaldehyde levels no higher than .05ppm.
-High quality bamboo floors contain as little as .02ppm within their products, which is far below that limit.
-The safest brands voluntarily provide indpendent test results on their websites as a sign of good faith.
+High quality bamboo floors contain as little as .02ppm within their products, which is far below that limit. voluntarily provide indpendent test results on their websites as a sign of good faith.
 Most strand woven bamboo uses only phenolic formaldehyde, which doesn’t have the bad reputation of urea formaldehyde.
 Urea formaldehyde is used in most engineered and hardwood bamboo flooring, but only in trace amounts.

 Bamboo Flooring Is One Of the Safest Floors You Can Install In Your Home